 Food trucks are far from the only food-related businesses that rely on smartphones and tablets.
 While I’ve encountered vendors at farmers’ markets who only take cash, most of them have a mobile POS to accept card payments these days.
 A mobile POS system with multiple user logins is definitely an advantage if you have a team that sells at several different weekend markets, too.

 Restaurants Can Use A Smartphone Credit Card Reader, Too

 Even established restaurants have adopted mPOS apps.
 A handheld device with the entire menu loaded on it can make taking orders more reliable, especially if, for example, the POS prompts you to input preferences for sides and toppings rather than assuming the default.
 Even casual restaurants where you might place an order at the counter are using mobile devices, with roaming servers who can stop by a table and place additional orders rather than requiring customers to get up and go back to the counter.

-And there’s another big advantage to having mobile card readers: the ability to process credit cards right at the table.
+And there’s another big advantage to having card readers mobile and available to use on phones: the ability to process credit cards right at the table.
 There’s no more need to walk away with a customer’s card when the server can simply swipe it at the table and hand it back.
 Some restaurant-focused mobile POS systems now have a feature that lets tablets function as self-service kiosks where customers can place their orders and pay their checks at the table without a server present.

 Additionally, coronavirus concerns make mPOS systems all the more useful in the restaurant industry, especially as take-out ordering and having customers use a credit card reader by the door/outside/at a walk-up window becomes the norm.